 Throughout the years, the prison was incorrectly linked to a tale from the Bible.
 This caused a lot of pilgrims to start visiting it and eventually, build a church above it.
 The church is still there today and the upside-down cross is a tribute to St. Peter who’s believed to have been crucified upside down.

 It took more than two centuries for the people of Ancient Rome to “build” this hill of broken jars.
 Located next to the Tiber River, this mountain of jars was used throughout the years to store different kinds of goods (mostly olive oil).

 This hill made entirely of ancient Roman jars was simply a garbage dump to the people of the time.
 Today, there are more than 80 million pots and this “hill” is 115 feet high and goes 50 meters below the modern streets of Rome.
 Interestingly, excavations in the past actually proved that this was not a mere dump but it was intentionally built by the Ancient Romans even though the reason remains relatively unclear even today.

+Finally, we round up this list of hidden gems in Rome off the beaten track with Via Sacra.
 Via Sacra is the ancient road that leads to the woods of Monte Cavo where an ancient cult worshipped Jupiter.
 This trek is a great option for people looking for some adventures around Rome and for people interested in archaeology or even mysticism.
-Today, there aren’t any remnants of the ancient temple but you can get an amazing view of volcanic lakes Nemi and Albano and the countryside surrounding the capital.
+Today, there aren’t any remnants of Rome’s ancient sites but you can get an amazing view of volcanic lakes Nemi and Albano and the countryside surrounding the capital.

-Get the cheapest flights to Rome with this Air France special offer.
+Get the cheapest flights to Rome with this Qatar Airways special offer.

 Want to rent a car in Rome?
 Use this special deal to save 15% on all car rentals in town.